nathanwilk7/Website/documentation/Stores/Docker.md

             - /var/run/docker.sock:/var/run/docker.sock:ro
 ~~~

-*For security reason it is highly recommended changing [supersecret] to something more secure.*
+*For security reason, it is highly recommended changing [supersecret] to something more secure.*

 When running docker-compose using `sudo`, make sure to replace `~/.polypheny/certs/localhost` with the absolut path: `/home/[user]/.polypheny/certs/localhost` (only when not using the `POLYPHENY_HOME` system variable)
 {:.note title="Attention"}

-Most Docker installations also install [docker-compose](https://docs.docker.com/compose/), which automates a lot of steps when configuring Docker.
+Most Docker installations also install [docker-compose](https://docs.docker.com/compose/), which automates the deployment of Docker containers.
 When docker-compose is installed, one can just start the special container by navigating in the folder of the docker-compose.yml file and execute it by running:

 ~~~